Otto Moll: Brutality

-In February 1945, an execution unit headed by Moll murdered approximately 3000 prisoners deemed to be "dangerous".
+In February 1945, an execution unit headed by Moll murdered approximately 3,000 prisoners deemed to be "dangerous".

 Arrest, trial and execution

 After Auschwitz-Birkenau was abandoned by the SS on 18 January 1945, Moll was transferred to a sub-camp of Dachau concentration camp.
-On 28 April 1945, a day before the Dachau camp was liberated by American troops, Moll arrived at the main camp with a group of prisoners he had forced on a death march.
-He had proposed bombing Auschwitz and killing the remaining prisoners, but his plan was not carried out.
-The next day he was taken into custody by the U.S. military.
+On 28 April 1945, a day before Dachau was liberated by American troops, Moll arrived at the main camp with a group of prisoners whom he had forced on a death march.
+He'd proposed bombing Dachau and killing the remaining prisoners, but his plan was not carried out.
+The next day he was taken into custody by the U.S. Army.

-In November 1945, Moll was put on trial by a U.S. military court during the Dachau trials.
-He was only tried on one count, the death march.
-Moll was found guilty of fatally shooting prisoners who had collapsed from exhaustion and sentenced to death.
-According to Wilhelm Metzler, a Kapo, Moll had shot 26 people.
-After Moll's conviction, Major Draper, a British military prosecutor, sent an urgent request for an interview to the American prison commandant of Landsberg Prison, where Moll was awaiting execution.
-He requested an interview with Moll, saying the world needed to know what he had done in Auschwitz.
-It is not known if the interview took place.
+In November 1945, Moll was put on trial by an American military court during the Dachau trials.
+He was only tried for what he did at Dachau.
+Moll was sentenced to death after being found guilty of fatally shooting prisoners who had collapsed from exhaustion.
+According to Kapo Wilhelm Metzler, Moll had shot 26 people.
+After Moll's conviction, Major Draper, a British military prosecutor, sent an urgent request for an interview to the commandant of Landsberg Prison, where Moll was awaiting execution.
+He requested an interview with him, saying the world needed to know what he had done in Auschwitz.
+It is not known whether the interview ever took place.
 However, Moll was interviewed during the Nuremberg trials.
+Unlike his superior Rudolf Höss, he largely denied involvement in the killing of Jews at Auschwitz.
 After his case was reviewed, a panel recommended that Moll's sentence be carried out.
-He was executed by hanging in Landsberg on 28 May 1946.
+He was executed by hanging at Landsberg Prison on 28 May 1946.